Battlefield Baseball: Plot

-Every high school baseball team's dream is to go to the legendary Koshien Stadium Tournament.
-For the first time in years, Seido High School has a chance- star player Gorilla Matsui has finally given the team an opportunity to succeed.
+For the first time in years, Seido High School has a chance to attend the legendary Koshien Stadium Tournament thanks to its star player Gorilla Matsui.
 Most delighted at this prospect is Principal Kocho.
 However, the Head teacher reveals to him that the first game will be played against the Gedo High School, infamous for brutally killing all their opponents.
 Kocho instantly loses all hope, both for his students' lives and winning the tournament.

 Seido's bumbling catcher Megane, or "Four Eyes," named such for his glasses, is fetching a wayward ball and ends up cornered by a gang of expelled students.
 Newly transferred student Jubeh appears on the scene and defends Four Eyes from the gang.
 Kocho witnesses as Jubeh engages the dropouts leader Bancho (Japanese for "boss" or "leader") in a round of "fighting baseball" and prevails.
 Impressed, Kocho begs for Jubeh to join the baseball team, but Jubeh refuses as he took a vow.
 However, Bancho reappears and joins the team, thanks to Jubeh's punches curing the injuries that prevented him from playing.

 When confronted by Four Eyes, Jubeh musically laments his pitching skill, explaining how he became so skilled he was a danger to himself and others.
 Jubeh accidentally killed his father with a baseball pitch to the head, causing him to vow not to play baseball again.
 Four Eyes says he loves the sport as he keeps playing despite his lack of talent and hiding from his baseball-hating mother and insists Jubeh has this love.
 Touched, Jubeh joins the team.

 However, when the game against Gedo starts, Jubeh is nowhere to be found, and Four Eyes wanders off to find him.
 Jubeh arrives only to find Seido already slaughtered, and an exploding decoy kills him.
 In the afterlife, Jubeh finds his father, who tells him to embrace his skills and defeat Gedo for the good of everyone.
 Inspired, Jubeh returns from the grave, as does Bancho, who also met Jubeh's father in the afterlife and was given the mitt that can stop Jubeh's pitch.